 So how do you find a balance between performance racing hulls without sacrificing interior accommodations?
 You use a scale.

-Ted Clements, Head of Design at Antares Yachts, calculated the weight of every imaginable item that might theoretically go on board – from the miles of wire and fuel tanks, to cutlery, books and ice cubes.
-By assigning a position to these items, he could predict how the boat was going to float with the particular hull shape
+The weight of every imaginable item that might theoretically go on board was weighed – from the miles of wire and fuel tanks, to cutlery, books and ice cubes.
+By assigning a position to these items, he could predict how the boat was going to float with the particular hull shape.

 With a composite model, we can accurately see perspective views.
 This “real life” view gives us the ability to place a hypothetical person in the boat to gather ergonomic data.
 These ergonomic reference models in turn help us select every item and its placement on board, from establishing visibility to placement of the dining table and light fixtures.
 When it comes time to build, we can create cross sections and render 3D surfaces that can then be machined to shape.

 Using 3D modeling proved particularly beneficial when designing one of the most challenging design elements on the Antares – placing running rigging from the mast, under the bridgedeck and back up to winch pedestals at the helm and aft deck.
 Our plans went exactly as modeled and performed as expected.

 The plans are transformed into a plug that’s constructed of wood, faired and finished.
 The plug is an exact replica of the finished boat and is used to cast the mold.
 The Antares hull is comprised of 3 molds – outside left hull, outside right hull, and the inside hulls and bridgedeck.
 The molds have an orange gel coat finish.
 By using a dark mold colour, we can ensure an even layer of gel-coat is applied when the required part is layed-up.

 The finished mold is buffed, polished, and waxed with bee’s wax before the gel-coat is sprayed.
 Just as with the plug, the better the quality of the mold finish, the better the quality of the exterior on the Antares.